Albrecht Kossel: Legacy

 Albrecht Kossel is considered one of the great scientists of biochemistry and genetics.
 By isolating and defining nucleic acid and the nucleobases, he provided the necessary precursors that led to the double-helix model of DNA, diffraction photographed by Rosalind Franklin, further devised by James D. Watson and Francis Crick in 1953.

-" … his elucidation of the chemical nature of some building blocks that make up nucleic acids and chromatine has secured immortality for this exeedingly modest and almost shy man."
+In the Nobel Prize introduction speech, his elucidation of the chemical nature of components of nucleic acids and chromatin was highlighted as a major contribution to biochemistry.

 The Albrecht Kossel Institute for Neuroregeneration at the University of Rostock is named in his honor.